gabrielrovesti/UniPD-Swiss-Knife-Notes-Slides/README.md

 - Colors and styles consistent with UniPD branding

 ### Typst
-- Presentation template inspired by the work of Augusto Zanellato
 - Supports slides, transitions, and interactive components
 - Implements a background with a wave in the characteristic UniPD color